Aaron-Bopp/Obsidian-notes/EvergreenNotes/your anxiety knows your insecurities better than you do.md

 ###### [[your anxiety knows your insecurities better than you do]]

 When you are feeling [[anxiety]] it can often be very difficult to understand where the [[anxiety]] is coming from.
-In some situations it can be obvious (skydiving, flying, having a child, buying a house) while at other times it may seem obvious but be very nuanced, and at others it can be almost impossible to discover the source of the [[anxiety]].
+In some situations it can be obvious (skydiving, flying, having a child, buying a house) while at other times it may seem obvious but be very nuanced, and at others it can be almost impossible to discover the source of the [[anxiety]], because [[Your insecurity is just more avenues for your anxiety to take advantage of]].

 As you are trying to deal with your [[anxiety]] you may start removing many perceived sources of [[anxiety]] to no success.
 This may be because there are just too many sources of [[anxiety]], or because the source of [[anxiety]] is much more primal and less obvious.